izubair/yeoman.github.io/app/codelab/scaffold-app.md

 ![](/assets/img/codelab/03_yo_run_generator.png)

 Select successively these options with the arrows keys and the **enter** and watch the magic happen.
+Select **enter** for all other options to use defaults.

 ![](/assets/img/codelab/03_yo_select.png)